Covid-19 latest: Dacorum records 131 new cases in the last 24 hours

 > December 6 - 107 cases

-According to Public Health England there were 41 confirmed Covid-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, November 30, and six patients were on a mechanical ventilation bed.
+According to Public Health England there were 34 confirmed Covid-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, December 7, and five patients were on a mechanical ventilation bed.

 There have been no new Covid-related deaths recorded in Dacorum.
-The total is 362, according to Public Health England (deaths within 28 days of positive test).
-There have been no recorded deaths in Dacorum for eight days.
+The total is still 363, according to Public Health England (deaths within 28 days of positive test).

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.